Sunday, 10 May 2020

 The ground had been added to over the summer in the shape of a rather ugly scaffold cover behind the near goal.
 The pitch was very grassy and had signs of being well watered.
 This was a vast improvement to the surface of a couple of months previously.

-The Greenwich Borough squad were been put through their paces on the practise pitch next door as the teams came out rather haphazardly and in a way to remember the good old days before the current PC formality.
+The Greenwich Borough squad were been put through their paces on the practice pitch next door as the teams came out rather haphazardly and in a way to remember the good old days before the current PC formality.

 Paper Mills had a couple of decent half chances.
-Both Aaron Rhule and Zenze gayle caused problems with their pace from out wide, but centre forward Scott Reilly was a little short on his finishing skills.
+Both Aaron Rhule and Zenze Gayle caused problems with their pace from out wide, but centre forward Scott Reilly was a little short on his finishing skills.

 At least his mate cleared up that it wasn’t the old Eltham Town ground where we were watching, so I hadn’t played there in the past.
 That particular venue was on Green Lane a good half mile away.